iuriikogan-snyk/nodejs-goof-insights/k8s-setup/README.md

 - Ensure Docker Desktop is running.
 - Verify that environment variables are correctly set up by sourcing `setenv.sh`.
 - If any deployments fail, check the logs for errors using `kubectl logs`.

-### This setup creates a secure Kubernetes cluster with a vulnerable demo application for testing and monitoring purposes. !!DO NOT DEPLOY INTO PRODUCTION ENVIRONMENTS!!
-The Snyk Connector provides real-time monitoring and reporting of vulnerabilities within the cluster